The Deborah Business Education Hub

 In 2020, the Katanda PAOG and the Barnabas Legacy Children’s Dream Foundation invited the Women ECHO Him Collective to run a Deborah Conference for it’s women and a program for its children.
 Due to COVID19 restrictions, the Conference and Children’s Program could not be held in person and instead were held virtually.

-Throughout August 2020 the women (in a number of small groups, due to COVID19 restrictions) attended the Deborah Microbusiness Foundations Conference where they learned about 5+U Pillars of Business Built on a Firm Foundation of Christ; business principles that are important in starting and growing faith filled microbusinesses.
+Throughout August 2020 and 2021 the women (in a number of small groups, due to COVID19 restrictions) attended the Deborah Microbusiness Foundations Conference where they learned about 5+U Pillars of Business Built on a Firm Foundation of Christ; business principles that are important in starting and growing faith filled microbusinesses.
 The women also explored the life of Deborah through Bible devotion time.

 CLICK HERE to take a look at the photos to see the precious time the women had together!.